"Don't Compromise Yourself, You are All You've Got" - Janis Joplin

-Every girl decides at a young age what she wants to be when she grows up.
-For me, I always knew I wanted to write.
+Ever since I was an awkward teenager, I knew I wanted to write.
 From the time I bought my first issue of Seventeen magazine I was hooked.
-I loved reading the embarrassing stories, the D.I.Y. fashion ideas, and the essays from girls who were going through the same things I was.
+I loved reading the embarrassing stories, the D.I.Y. fashion ideas, and essays from girls going through the same things I was.

 An online magazine aimed as an outlet for like-minded women to share, vent, learn, and be entertained.